For inserting a responsive <picture>

 REST API

-GET /wp-json/responsive-pics/v1/get-background/<id>?sizes=<sizes>&classes=<classes>
+GET /wp-json/responsive-pics/v1/background/<id>?sizes=<sizes>&classes=<classes>

 Background Parameters